'A' Department (Operations & Support)

 Each of the five land regions has a headquarters comprising:

-Operations Formation responsible for dealing with operational problems and procedures at Regional level.
+Operations Formation responsible for dealing with operational matters and procedures at Regional level.
 It is broken down into:

-Police Tactical Unit (PTU) - The Regional PTU Company provides a ready reserve to deal with threats to internal security situations and natural disasters.
-On a daily, non-emergency basis, the PTU is deployed on front-line street patrols to supplement District resources to tackle identified crime black spots.
+3. Police Tactical Unit (PTU) - The Regional PTU Company provides a ready reserve to deal with threats to internal security situations and natural disasters.
+On a daily, non-emergency basis, the PTU is deployed on front-line street patrols to supplement District resources to tackle crimes.

 Administration Formation implements policies laid down by the Regional Commander and is responsible for the Region's general administration.
 Its responsibilities include community relations, staff relations, and magistracies.